Code-illiterate/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
-about: Copy this template for author User Story documentation
+about: Copy this template for authoring User Stories
 title: ''
 labels: ''
 assignees: ''